foliant-docs/foliantcontrib.testrail/README.md

 Now strange things, mostly made specially for my project, but may be useful for others.

 Screenshots.
-There is no possibility to store screenshots in TestRail projects, but you can store them in the GitLab repository (link to which should be stated in one of the following parameters).
+There is a possibility to store screenshots in TestRail test cases, but you can store them in the GitLab repository (link to which should be stated in one of the following parameters).
 GitLab project should have following structure:

 ```
 images/